-Accused Student has violated any section of the Student Code which the student is charged with violating.
-If the Student Conduct Board finds a violation(s) of the Student Code, the Student Conduct Board may also recommend all or any of the sanctions identified in Part II.G below.
+Code which the student is charged with violating.
+If the Student Conduct Board finds a violation(s) of the Code, the Student Conduct Board may also recommend all or any of the sanctions identified in Part II.G below.

 - m.
 Failure to Appear.
 The Accused Student is expected to attend and participate in the Student Conduct Board Hearing.
 If the Accused Student or the Complainant elects not to attend a hearing after appropriate written notice Section II.F.4.b above, the charges will be reviewed as scheduled on the basis of the information available, and a recommendation will be made by the Board.
 Although no inference may be drawn against an Accused Student for failing to attend a hearing or remaining silent, the hearing will proceed and the conclusion will be based on the evidence presented.
 No decision shall be based solely on the failure of the Accused Student to attend the hearing or answer the charges. - n.
 Findings and Recommendations.
 The Chair is responsible to prepare the Student Conduct Board's Findings and Recommendations in writing.
 If the Findings and Recommendations are not unanimous, opinion(s) may be written by those who differ with the Majority's Findings and Recommendations.
-The Chair will forward the Findings and Recommendations, including differing opinion(s), within ten (10) business days to the Dean, the Student Conduct Administrator, the Accused Student and the Complainant. - o.
+The Chair will forward the Findings and Recommendations, including differing opinion(s), within ten (10) business days to the Assistant Vice President for SSSA, the Student Conduct Administrator, the Accused Student and the Complainant. - o.
 Review of Findings and Recommendations.
-The Dean of the School, or in the event that the same individual serves as both Dean of the School and President of the University, the Vice President for Academic Affairs/Provost, will review the Findings and Recommendations of the record from the Student Conduct Hearing and supporting documents, and transmit his or her decision in writing within ten business days from receipt to the Accused Student, the Complainant, the Student Conduct Administrator, and the Chair of the Student Conduct Board.
-Actions of the Dean/Vice President for Academic Affairs/Provost are not limited to sanctions recommended by members of the Student Conduct Board.
-The Dean's/Vice President for Academic Affairs/Provost's decision shall be final. - p.
+The Assistant Vice President for SSSA for Student Services and Student Affairs will review the Findings and Recommendations of the record from the Student Conduct Hearing and supporting documents, and transmit his or her decision in writing within ten business days from receipt to the Accused Student, the Complainant, the Student Conduct Administrator, and the Chair of the Student Conduct Board. - p.
 Appeal.
-Within ten business days of receipt of the decision of the Dean/Vice President for Academic Affairs/Provost, if either party believes that the due process procedures have been violated, an appeal may be made, in writing, to the President of the University.
-The President will review the case and notify all parties of his decision within ten business days.
-If a written appeal is not submitted within ten business days following receipt of the Dean's/Vice President for Academic Affairs/Provost's letter, the right to appeal is thereby waived and said decision is final.
+Within ten business days of receipt of the decision of the Student Conduct Board, if either party believes that the due process procedures have been violated, an appeal may be made, in writing, to the Provost/Vice President for Academic Affairs.
+The Provost will review the case and notify all parties of his or her decision within ten business days.
+If a written appeal is not submitted within ten business days following receipt of the Student Conduct Board decision letter, the right to appeal is thereby waived and said decision is final.

-The Accused Student or Complainant may only raise, and the President shall only consider, the following:
+The Accused Student or Complainant may only raise, and the Provost shall only consider, the following:

 - a.
-Whether a procedural deviation occurred that substantially affected the outcome of the case; - b.
-Whether there is new information sufficient to alter the Findings or other relevant facts not available or mentioned in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original Student Conduct Board Hearing.
+Whether a procedural deviation occurred that substantially affected the outcome of the case: - b.
+Whether there is new information sufficient to alter the Findings or other relevant facts not available or mentioned in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original Student Conduct Board hearing.

-The President will review the Findings and Recommendations and, at his or her sole discretion, the record from the Student Conduct Hearing and supporting documents, and transmit his or her decision in writing to the Accused Student, the Complainant, the Student Conduct Administrator, the Chair of the Student Conduct Board, and the Dean.
-The President's decision shall be final.
+The Provost will review the Findings and Recommendations and, at his or her sole discretion, the record from the Student Conduct Board hearing and supporting documents, and transmit his or her decision in writing to the Accused Student, the Complainant, the Student Conduct Administrator, and the Chair of the Student Conduct Board.
+The Provost's decision shall be final.